sonic41592/ImgAlign/README.md

 # Quick Start
-For best performance, it is highly recommended that you install torch with cuda from https://pytorch.org/get-started/locally/ ImgAlign is installed through python pip using the command: pip install ImgAlign
+For optimal performance, it is highly recommended that you install torch with cuda from https://pytorch.org/get-started/locally/
+ImgAlign is installed through python pip using the command:

+`pip install ImgAlign`

-Accepts file inputs or directories for the HR and LR inputs.
-Open a command prompt window in a folder containing folders named HR and LR which contain the HR and LR images with matching names, or use -l and -g to specify folders and images.
-Use the options -s (or --scale) to set the scaling multiple.
-Output images are saved in Output folder and are scaled properly.
+ImgAlign accepts file inputs or directories for the HR and LR inputs.
+To begin, open a command prompt window in a folder with subdirectoris named `HR` and `LR`.
+These should contain the HR and LR images you intend to align with matching names.
+Alternatively you can use -l and -g to specify direct paths to folders and images.
+Use the option `-s` (or `--scale`) to set the scaling multiple.
+Output images are saved in the newly made Output folder and are already scaled.
 I recommend starting with a command like "ImgAlign -s 2 -ai -j" to use optical flow to improve an affine alignment.

 Example:

-ImgAlign -s 2 -j -ai
+`ImgAlign -s 2 -j -ai`

 Example 2 with some settings enabled with default vaules:

-ImgAlign -s 2 -m 0 -g HR\ -l LR\ -c -i -1 -j -ai
+`ImgAlign -s 2 -m 0 -g HR\ -l LR\ -c -i -1 -j -ai`

 # Options: